 On the discovery of a most marvelous species of Angiosperm, Sarraceniarafflesia taurua (Maraetoa 1863), from the Flitcroft Isles, manifested jointly with Fayaway (Hyphen Punk)

-The Mallow Dryad, or, Memoir of a Fragile Paradise
+The Mallow Dryad, or, Memoir of a Fragile Paradise (East of the Web)

 An Even Newer Refutation of Time, Written on the First Day of Daylight Savings Time by Jorge Luis Borges